xcyber-systems/xcyber-systems.github.io/_posts/2025-06-28-the-role-of-apps-in-an-ai-driven-world.md

 5.  **The Manager:** Makes sure everything runs smoothly and securely.

 This is the future: **Value-as-a-Service (VaaS)**.
 You're no longer just buying a tool.
 You're getting a solution that constantly improves and delivers the results you care about.

+---

+*For a more technical perspective, read the [Scientist's Take](2025-06-29-autonomous-apps-scientist.html).*